hashgraph/hedera-sdk-java/README.md

 ## Changes in this version from 0.1.0

+### 0.3.0 - Added support for updating `receiveSignatureRequired` on cryptoAccounts

+The Hedera API now supports updating `receiveSignatureRequired` on existing cryptoAccounts

 ### 0.3.0 - Added expiry to claims

 Claims now support an expiry expressed a duration in seconds from the time of creation

 ### 0.3.0 - HederaDuration class has static constructors for common durations